jpreese/CSharpUnitTestingBestPractices/README.md

 Assert.True(purchase.CanBeShipped);
 ```

-This would be an example of Mock being used improperly.
+This would be an example of stub being referred to as a mock.
 In this case, it is a stub.
 We're just passing in the Order as a means to be able to instantiate `Purchase` (the system under test).
 The name `MockOrder` is also very misleading because again, the order is not a mock.

 A better approach would be